 Script injection is the insertion of potentially malicious code into controls or Web pages.
 To help protect SharePoint 2010 sites against script injection, contributors cannot view or edit Web parts or their properties by default.
 This behavior is controlled by a SafeControl attribute called SafeAgainstScript.
 In Visual Studio, set this attribute in a project item's Safe Control Entries subproperty Safe Against Script.
 For more information, see Providing Packaging and Deployment Information in Project Items and How to: Mark Controls as Safe Controls.

 Windows Vista and Windows 7 incorporate a security feature known as User Account Control (UAC).
 To develop SharePoint solutions in Visual Studio on Windows Vista and Windows 7 systems, UAC requires that you run Visual Studio as a system administrator.
-Right-click the Visual Studio shortcut on the desktop and then click Run as administrator.
+From the Start menu, open the shortcut menu for Visual Studio, and then choose Run as administrator.

-To configure the desktop shortcut to always run as administrator, right-click the shortcut, click Properties, click the Advanced button, and then select Run as administrator.
+To configure the Visual Studio shortcut to always run as administrator, open its shortcut menu, choose Properties, choose the Advanced button in the Properties dialog box, and then select the Run as administrator check box.

 For more information, see Understanding and Configuring User Account Control in Windows Vista. and Windows 7 User Account Control.